Ronaldo vs. Messi

 As for the biggest debate of them all…

 Both barbells and dumbbells have their place (fence sitter).
 One shouldn’t be used exclusively over the other.
-Depending on the goal and requirements of the individual there will be situations and exercises where one is preferable.
+Depending on the goal and requirements of the individual, there will be situations and exercises where a barbell is preferable to dumbbells and vice versa.
 What is important is that dumbbells aren’t ignored, as they often are due to more weight being used with the barbell.

 The Final Verdict